Proforma Invoices - Definition, Processes & Strategies

 When a customer amends their order after a delivery has been sent out, your initial invoice will be incorrect and would need to be re-raised or credited.
 A proforma invoice can simply be updated and converted to a full invoice.

 If you’ve quoted to deliver a service (e.g. building work) and discover that more work will be needed than you estimated, you’d need to send out additional invoices.
-By using proforma invoices, you just finalize the sale once the full scope is known – keeping the invoicing process straightforward, simple, and fast.
+By using proforma invoices, you just finalise the sale once the full scope is known – keeping the invoicing process straightforward, simple and fast.

 How to issue proforma invoices